 Getting Started

 A cover letter is an important component of your application package.
 The purpose of a cover letter is to highlight your accomplishments, projects, or skills that align with the requirements of the position.
 Writing a cover letter is an opportunity to convey special information that is not on your resume, but which may be of particular interest to the employer.
-A cover letter should reflect your personality and showcase your writing ability, however, it should not deviate widely from conventional business formats.
+While a resume includes your professional “facts,” a cover letter is a chance to tell a story, to weave together how your experiences, mostly professional but can also include personal, uniquely qualify you for a job.
+A cover letter should reflect your personality, convey enthusiasm, and showcase your writing ability, however, it should not deviate widely from conventional business formats.

 Analyze the Job Description and Review Your Experiences

 Read through the employer’s listing carefully to identify the required qualifications and the job’s responsibilities.
-If there is no description available or the one posted is unclear, research similar jobs at other organizations to get an idea of what skills and background are likely to be associated with the position.
+Also, do some homework about the employer – look at the website and speak to professionals who may know of the employer and its reputation and achievements.
+If there is no job description available or the one posted is unclear, research similar jobs at other organizations to get an idea of what skills and background are likely to be associated with the position.
 You may also contact the organization to request specific details.
 After identifying the desired qualifications, review and analyze how your abilities, experiences, and skills are relevant to the responsibilities for the job.
 Incorporate as many keywords from the job posting into your cover letter as you can.
 Remember that the hiring manager wants to know what you can do for them.

 Things to Keep in Mind